bowman2001/perplexdoc/content/doc/basic/image/syntax/index.md

 ### Place in the content

-CommonMark does’t care, where we place the an image element.
-But since version {$0.111} Hugo does – thanks a lot!
-We can use the Markdown image element in two different ways, now:
+CommonMark doesn’t care, where we place an image element.
+But since version {$0.108} Hugo does!
+We can use the Markdown image element in two distinctive ways:

 #### Stand-alone